 48 Court St., Skowhegan, ME 04976-1864

-Each year the AmeriCorps members are responsible for involving 350 new community members in outdoor recreation programming.
-The AmeriCorps members also train additional volunteers to lead the programs, and they are tasked with establishing a gear library so residents can borrow outdoor recreation equipment free of charge.
+Skowhegan Outdoor AmeriCorps Program members serve the community directly by involving its members in outdoor recreation programming, which they plan, prepare for, and execute.
+The AmeriCorps members also train additional volunteers to lead the programs, promote the programs in virtual and real spaces, create online content, and are tasked with establishing a gear library so residents can borrow outdoor recreation equipment free of charge.

 - Student Conservation Association